holgern/apiout/examples/README.md

 ## Advanced Example: Mempool Post-Processor

 - **Files**:
-  - `mempool_apis.toml` - API and post-processor configuration
+  - `mempool_apis.toml` - API and post-processor configuration with reusable client
   - `mempool_serializers.toml` - Serializer definitions
+- **Python Example**: `multi_config_example.py`
 - **Description**: Demonstrates combining multiple API calls with a post-processor using `pymempool`'s built-in `RecommendedFees` class

 This example shows how to:

+1. Define a reusable client configuration to eliminate repetition
-1. Fetch data from multiple mempool endpoints
+2. Fetch data from multiple mempool endpoints using the same client
-2. Combine and process the data using pymempool's `RecommendedFees` class
+3. Combine and process the data using pymempool's `RecommendedFees` class
-3. Serialize the processed output
+4. Serialize the processed output
+5. Load multiple TOML configs in a single `ApiClient`

 ### Prerequisites